Elerium-115/influence-css/README.md

 ## Dev notes

 The [/example](./example) folder contains a minimal page and styling that can help you to preview a page, before trying to embed it in-game.
-The actual contents of your page should be placed inside the `<div class="main">` element.
+The actual contents of your page should be placed inside the `<div class="example-main">` element.
 You can then use the following classes on the `<body>` element:

 - `body.mock-embed` will mock a background that looks similar to the game layout, so you can test your content as if it were embedded in-game:
 <img src="./README.png" width="100%">